St. Denis and Companions

 A missionary bishop is beheaded and the Church’s eldest daughter thrives

 Saint Denis was a missionary bishop sent to Gaul in the mid-third century, perhaps by the martyr Pope Saint Fabian.
 By that time, Gaul had been evangelized only in pockets.
 Blanket conversion of its numerous tribes was destined for a later century, when a unified kingdom imposed a unified faith.
 Even great movements must have modest beginnings.
-So the bishop Denis, the priest Rusticus, and the deacon Eleutherius made their way north to a small Roman city on the banks of the Seine River called Lutetia, where they served both native Romans and the Parisii, the local Gallic tribe.
+So the bishop Denis, the priest Rusticus, and the deacon Eleutherius made their way north to a small Roman city called Lutetia, on the banks of the Seine River, where they served both native Romans and the Parisii, the local Gallic tribe.
 Denis and his companions settled on an island next to Lutetia called, today, Île de la Cité.
 It is the heart of Paris, the site of Notre Dame Cathedral, and the zero point from which all distances are measured in France.
 Denis and his companions, embodying the three Holy Orders, were successful enough to provoke the envy of pagan priests who convinced the local governor to imprison and torture them.

-Tradition relates that around 275 A.D., the martyrs were led to a pagan height overlooking Lutetia for their ritual beheading, thus lending the hill its name, Montmartre, or martyrs’ mountain.
-After the sword dropped and Denis’ head separated from his torso, legend relates that he chose his own place of burial by walking, head cradled in his arms, from Montmartre to the present day site of the Basilica for which he is the eponym.
+Tradition relates that around 275 A.D., the martyrs were led to a pagan height overlooking Lutetia for their ritual beheading, thus lending the hill its name, Montmartre, or martyrs’ hill.
+After the sword dropped and Denis’ head separated from his torso, legend relates that he chose his own place of burial by walking, head in his arms, from Montmartre to the present day site of the Basilica for which he is the eponym.
 This church became the burial place of the kings of France, who strove to surpass each other in devotion to Paris’ patron.

 Saint Denis and companions, you died in the mission fields of the Church’s eldest daughter, France.
 Your blood spilled long ago so that our blood would not spill today.
 We thank you for your witness and ask your intercession to make us fearless like you.